 The sole remnant of France's once-extensive possessions in North America, the Atlantic islands of St Pierre and Miquelon lie off the Canadian island of Newfoundland.

-The territory enjoyed a windfall in the prohibition era of the 1920s, when the US banned the production and sale of alcoholic drinks.
-It became a centre for shipping whisky, wine and rum to the US.
-But the end of prohibition in 1933 plunged the islands into economic depression.
+The prohibition era of the 1920s made the territory a centre for shipping whisky, wine and rum to the US but its end in 1933 plunged the islands into economic depression.

-Fish stocks in the seas around the islands attracted the first Europeans.
-A French fishing post was established in 1604.
+The first Europeans were attracted by fish stocks around the islands, with a French fishing post being established in 1604.
 The descendants of the first settlers - including Bretons, Normans and Basques - make up much of the present population.

 Head of state: French President